-Find a quiet spot away from distractions such as telephone or television.
+Find a quiet spot away from distractions such as telephone or the internet.
 Place yourself in a comfortable position.
 Before you begin, take a moment to calm yourself and become silent.
 Get ready to listen – really listen – to whatever God would like to tell you.
 Ask the Holy Spirit to open your heart and guide this prayer time.

 Begin speaking with God.
 You may begin by a familiar prayer such as the Our Father or asking Mary to intercede with her Son for you.
 Then speak to Jesus as you would a human friend, telling him you love him and worship him as your personal God.
 You may want to just speak his name over and over a few times.
 Speak words of praise to him.

 Begin by reading the assigned passage of Scripture.
 Read the passage several times.
 Lectio divina is very different from the speed reading which modern Christians apply to newspapers, books and even to the Bible.
 Lectio is reverential listening; listening both in a spirit of silence and of awe.
 We are listening for the still, small voice of God that will speak to us personally – not loudly, but intimately.
 In lectio we read slowly, attentively, gently listening to hear a word or phrase that is God’s word for us this day.